 - Click on Create button.

-Enter the profile name and Description about the profile and click on Next button.
+Enter the profile name and Description of the profile and click on the Next button.

 From the Configuration settings page, select Add settings hyperlink.

 Under Settings picker, select Add filter button to show only Windows 10 multi-session supported policies from Intune settings catalog.
 To filter, select the following options: